Editorial services for authors and institutions

 Nonfiction and Fiction

-Memoirs, personal essays, op-ed pieces, blog posts, book reviews, and fiction.
-Clients include a psychologist who wrote a memoir about inherited trauma and group therapy, a psychiatrist who wrote a parenting book based on her clinical practice and her own family experiences, and a fiction writer who self-published a collection of stories.
+Narrative nonfiction, memoirs, personal essays, op-ed pieces, blog posts, book reviews, and fiction.
+Clients include an emeritus professor of child and family studies who wrote a book about life in Gaza, a psychologist who wrote a memoir about inherited trauma and group therapy, a psychiatrist who wrote a parenting book based on her clinical practice and her own family experiences, and a fiction writer who self-published a collection of stories.

 “A good sentence . . . is one that the reader can follow from beginning to end, no matter how long it is, without having to double back in confusion because the writer misused or omitted a key piece of punctuation, chose a vague or misleading pronoun, or in some other way engaged in inadvertent misdirection.”